 1. If you went to the submission page more than once, you must hit edit to see and add to your current submission.
 Clicking “Add” makes a new submission.

-2. Someone else from your agency or task force has Prelogged evidence before you on the same case.
+2. Someone else from your agency or task force has prelogged evidence before you on the same case.

 3. I have multiple items on the same case that were collected at the same time from the same person.
 Do I make each a separate submission, or put them on the same submission.